Saddington: Church

 St Helen's Church was almost entirely rebuilt and restored in 1872-73 by contractor/designer Frederick Peck, save the east window, installed by Goddards of Leicester in 1864.
 Its second and third stages are of banded ironstone and limestone.
 In the centuries leading up to this rebuilding project, the fabric of the church and most of its internal features and objects were visibly intermittently repaired, restored or replaced.
 Oldest preserved features include the three bays of the south arcade, the north doorway, the tower and the nave arcades, dating to the 13th century.
 The parts of the church which were restored, dating from the 14th century include, the unbuttressed church tower, the font set and base and the arched piscina in the chancel.
 It is listed in the middle of the three possible categories of listed building (grade II*).
 The oldest monument is an incised floor slab in the chancel to Richard Holland, rector (d.
 1628).
 There are four bells of 1760-62 and a fifth ordered by the Archdeacon, of 1777.
 The sixth bell (treble, lightest bell) was added in 1983, cast by Eijsbouts in the Netherlands.

 Former combined ecclesiastical and civil parish records

 Saddington became part of the Market Harborough Union in 1836 who maintained its workhouses elsewhere; the parish records indicate that in 1802-03, 27 children and 19 adults received outdoor payments to relieve their pauperism.
 Surviving parish records include 'town books' which give details of overseers, constables, surveyors and accounts for the periods 1781-1816 and 1820-38.
-Overseers accounts exist for 1792-1824 as do papers detailing poor relief, which includes a vestry minute book covering 1871-1931.
+Overseers accounts exist for 1792-1824 as do papers detailing poor relief, which includes a vestry minute-book covering 1871-1931.

 Surname

 The parish registers date to 1538.
-A toponymic surname locally endemic in 1881, Saddington, those who have inherited it are biological or adoptive descendants of Henry of Saddington born 1603, who it is inferred had no brothers and either he or a male ancestor adopted the surname late in the history of such names.
+A toponymic surname locally endemic in 1881 is Saddington; those who have inherited it are biological or adoptive descendants of Henry of Saddington, who was born in 1603, and who it is inferred had no brothers, and either he or a male ancestor adopted the surname late in the history of such names.